 Brown Butter Baked Bananas Foster

-- 1/2 tsp ground cinnamon (or 4 inch Ceylon cinnamon stick)
+- 1/2 tsp ground cinnamon or 4 inch cinnamon stick

-- Chopped toasted hazelnuts and pecans (to top)
+- Chopped toasted hazelnuts and pecans optional (to top)

 Baked Bananas Foster

-Preheat over to 400°F. Place a large piece of foil on a quarter pan (or equivalent size pan).
+- Preheat the oven to 400°F / 205°C. Place a large piece of foil on a quarter sheet pan (or equivalent sized pan).
 Place another piece of parchment paper on top of the foil.

-Wash and pat dry each of the bananas (with the peel still on).
-Slice each banana lengthwise and place them on the parchment paper, cut side up.
+- Wash and pat dry each of the bananas (with the peel still on).
+Slice each banana lengthwise and place them on the parchment paper, cut side up.2 bananas

-Dollop the brown butter on top of the bananas (about 1/2 tbsp each).
+- Dollop the brown butter on top of the bananas (about 1/2 tbsp each).
 If the brown butter is melted, just pour it evenly over the bananas.
-Sprinkle the sugar evenly over the bananas, and then pour the rum over the bananas too.
+Sprinkle the sugar and salt evenly over the bananas, and then pour the rum over the bananas too.2 tbsp brown butter, 3 tbsp dark brown sugar, 2 tbsp gold rum, pinch sea salt

-Break the cinnamon sticks into smaller pieces, and place them with the bananas.
-If you're using ground cinnamon, sprinkle the cinnamon over the bananas.
+- Break the cinnamon sticks into smaller pieces and place them with the bananas.
+If you're using ground cinnamon, sprinkle it over the bananas.1/2 tsp ground cinnamon

 Vanilla Greek Yoghurt

-Place all the ingredients in a bowl and mix until nice and smooth.
-Keep refrigerated until needed.
+- Place all the ingredients in a bowl and mix until nice and smooth.
+Keep refrigerated until needed.⅓ cup greek yogurt, 1 tbsp honey, 1 tsp vanilla bean paste

 If you liked this easy brown butter baked bananas foster recipe, don’t forget to subscribe for new (and free) recipes by entering your email address on the side bar (and get all these recipes delivered straight to your inbox), so you don’t miss out on a thing.
-You can find me on FACEBOOK, TWITTER,INSTAGRAM, PINTEREST, YOU TUBE and GOOGLE-PLUS too.
+You can find me on FACEBOOK, TWITTER,INSTAGRAM, PINTEREST, YOU TUBE.